 Consultant and professor of ophthalmology

-Chris Hammond has been the Frost Professor of Ophthalmology at King’s College London and consultant at Guy's and St Thomas' since 2011.
+Chris Hammond has been the professor of ophthalmology at King’s College London and consultant at Guy's and St Thomas' NHS Foundation Trust since 2011.

 Education and training